“Train up a child in the way he should go: and when he is old, he will not depart from it.” (Proverbs 22:6)

 When I became a parent, I vowed that I would do better than my parents and not quote this verse as a behavioral corrective to my children.
 But when a child of mine misbehaved, I found myself thinking about it as I punished my child.
 I knew the verse had to be about more than discipline.
 As I started to mull over this verse, I saw the intent behind it.

-This verse is instrumental in laying a foundation, but it was never meant to be bandied about like a threat because Colossians 3:21 cautions parents not to provoke their children to wrath, lest they become discouraged.
+Proverbs 22:6 is instrumental in laying a foundation, but it was never meant to be bandied about like a threat because Colossians 3:21 cautions parents not to provoke their children to wrath, lest they become discouraged.

 Photo Credit: Thinkstock/monkeybusinessimages